agoric-labs/jessica/README.md

 NOTE: Not yet production ready.
 Jessica is still being bootstrapped now, but you are welcome to contribute!

-Jessica implements Jessie.
-Please refer to the [Jessie](https://github.com/Agoric/Jessie) repository for details on what Jessie is.
-In short, Jessie is a secure subset of Javascript made to enable interconnected distributed applications between different targets (such as other threads, OS processes, device drivers, networked hosts).
-It does this without granting excess authority to any Jessie module.
+This directory contains Jessica, a compiler architecture implementing [Jessie](https://github.com/Agoric/Jessie).
+In short, Jessie is a secure subset of Javascript that enables interconnected distributed applications running on different targets (such as other threads, OS processes, device drivers, networked hosts).
+It does this without granting excess authority to any Jessie submodule.

 Jessica is a metacircular Jessie: it is a library designed to compile or interpret itself.
-Jessica consists of is its own Jessie submodules in `lib`, and the language-specific infrastructure in `lang/*` needed to run the Jessie module infrastructure on other language platforms.
-That makes Jessica an idiomatic extension language library for Jessie syntax, as well as a `jesspipe`, a native interpreter (based on the Jessica library) for running Jessie modules.
+Jessica consists of is its own Jessie submodules in `lib`, and language platform-specific sources in `lang/*`.
+For each target, Jessica is an extension language library, as well as `jesspipe`, an executable (based on the Jessica library) for running Jessie modules.

-The goal of Jessica is to stay minimal, but useful, especially as a reference for people seeking to understand Jessie, or implement their own Jessica targets.
+The goal of Jessica is to be broad: providing the minimal Jessie environment for as many different language platforms as possible.

 ## Implementations